Scrubber Water Testing

 As international norms get more stringent, ship owners and ship management companies need to comply with the IMO 2020 guidelines with regards to sulphur emissions into the environment.
 IMO 2020 limits the sulphur in the fuel oil used on board ships operating outside designated emission control areas to 0.50% m/m.
 In order to comply with the MARPOL regulations, ships can limit air pollutants by installing scrubbers.
 Scrubbers enable ships to use less expensive and higher sulphur fuel while maintaining the emission standards set by IMO 2020.
 A ship’s machinery with an EGCS will help in reducing sulphur content from 3.5% to 0.5%.

 Any vessel discharging exhaust gas wash water is required to collect samples and get them tested by an accredited testing facility.
 In the first 12 months, samples have to be collected and analyzed twice.
 After the first 12 months, samples maybe can be submitted once a year for testing and analysis.
 Shipowners are required to analyze the inlet water, water after being utilized in the scrubber and the discharge water.
-Atlas Lab provides a comprehensive state-of-the-art Scrubber Water Testing Facility.
+Atlas Lab provides a comprehensive state-of-the-art Scrubber Water Testing and analysis Facility.
 Testing of Scrubber Water is undertaken as per EPA or ISO guidelines and the various parameters such as Nitrate, Nitrite, Polycyclic Aromatic Hydrocarbons (PAHs), Heavy Metals like Cd, Cu, Ni, Pb, Zn, As, Cr, V, and Total Petroleum Hydrocarbons ( TPH ) are analyzed carried out by experts in the field of testing and analysis with over 40 years of cumulative experience to provide exact results for your Scrubber water-related issues.
-Atlas lab offers a complete solution for Scrubber water with quick and precise test results at a cost-effective price to clients on a global scale.
+Atlas lab offers a complete solution for Scrubber water with quick and precise test and analysis results at a cost-effective price to clients on a global scale.